mniksch/college-lists/README.md

 In addition to the Excel report, the "-pdf" or "-pdfonly" flag can be used to create a multi-page pdf output with one sheet per student.

+To create a sample "all campus" report with the test file, copy TEST_students.csv and TEST_applications.csv to the home directory, replacing "TEST" with "current" and then run:
+    - python create_reports.py -pdf
 -----
 ## Examples of command line execution with various options:
 - **Standard report with all students:**